-Section 88.
 Purposes.
-Non-stock corporations may be formed or organized for religious. charitable. educational. professional, cultural, fraternal, literary, scientific, social, civic service, or similar purposes, like trade, industry, agricultural and like chambers, or any combination thereof, subject to the special provisions of this Title governing particular classes of nonstock corporations. (n)
+88. Section Non-stock corporations may be formed or organized for religious, charitable. educational. cultural, fraternal, professional. literary. scientific, social, civic service, or similar purposes, like trade, industry, agricultural and like chambers, or any combination thereof, subject to the special provisions of this Title governing particular classes of nonstock corporations. (n)